Skip to content

 """

-A linear operator constructed from a matrix-vector multiplication `matvec`,
+A concrete linear operator constructed from functional mappings.

-`rmatvec` is ignored.
-All other keyword arguments are passed directly to
+All other keyword arguments are passed directly to the superclass.

 Parameters